MikeRogers0/Talks/slides/Seeding-Your-Apps-Data/slides.md

 # What We'll Cover

 - What Are Seeds?
-- We'll check the vibe of the room
+- We'll Check The Vibe
 - Horror Stories On Why Seeds Are Useful
 - Approaches To Seeding
 - Testing Seeds